aksemoron/casino/README.md

 - Choose the game you would like to play (Roulette is currently not available)
 ![choosegame-image][choosegame-image]

-- For poker, you are dealt 5 cards, pick the ones you want to keep and replace the onces you dont want!
+- For poker, you are dealt 5 cards, pick the cards you want to keep and replace the others!
+The bigger your hand is, the more points you win back!
 ![poker-image][poker-image]

+- For blackjack, you can play against the dealer and try to get a better hand without going over 21.
+There is an optional card counter and basic strategy card to help you improve your game!
+![blackjack-image][blackjack-image]

+Don't forget to place your bets to win more points and climb the leaderboard!

 ## Built With